 With the aim of testing the effectiveness of constructivist pedagogy on the learning outcomes in reading comprehension of Class VI students, the pre-test and post-test scores obtained by control and experimental group were compared.
 For this the mean pre-test scores and mean post-test scores obtained in the reading comprehension section were computed before and after the experiment and subjected to analysis.
-Before starting the experiment, the mean score in reading comprehension of Class VI students in control group was compared with the mean score in reading significance of difference between of pre-test scores of control and experimental groups.
-Later, to find out the effectiveness of constructivist pedagogy, the subjects were administered the posttest.
-In the post test too the mean score in reading comprehension of Class VI students in the analysis of constructivist pedagogy.
-The subjects were administered the posttest.
-In the post test too the mean score in reading comprehension of Class VI students in the analysis of comprehension of Class VI students in the score of Class VI students in the score of Class VI students in the score of control and experimental groups.
-Later, to find out the effectiveness of constructivist pedagogy, the subjects were administered the posttest.
-In the post test too the mean score in reading comprehension of Class VI students in the mean score in reading comprehension of Class VI students in the control group were compared with the mean score in reading comprehension of Class VI students in the control group were compared with the mean score in reading comprehension of Class VI students in the control group were compared with the mean score in reading comprehension of Class VI students in the control group were compared with the mean score in reading comprehension of Class VI students in the control group were compared with the mean score in reading comprehension of Class VI students in the control group were compared with the mean score in reading comprehension of Class VI stu in the experimental group.
+Before starting the experiment, the mean score in reading comprehension of Class VI students in control group was compared with the mean score in reading comprehension of Class VI students in the experimental group.
+This was done by testing significance of difference between of pre-test scores of control and experimental groups.
+Later, to find out the effectiveness of constructivist pedagogy, the subjects were administered the post-test.
+In the post test too the mean score in reading comprehension of Class VI students in the control group were compared with the mean score in reading comprehension of Class VI students in the experimental group.
 This was done by testing significance of difference between of posttest scores of control and experimental groups.
 Data and result of both the post test and pre test are presented in table.4.4.